445th Airlift Wing: Troop carrier operations and move to Georgia

 The termination of reserve fighter operations at Niagara Falls did not end the wing's life.
 Shortly before the termination of wing level operations there, another reserve fighter wing, the 482d Fighter-Bomber Wing at Dobbins Air Force Base, Georgia, inactivated and transferred its personnel and equipment to the 445th, which moved to Dobbins on paper.

 Since 1955, the Air Force had been detaching Air Force Reserve squadrons from their parent wing locations to separate sites.
 Communities were more likely to accept the smaller squadrons than the large wings and the location of separate squadrons in smaller population centers would facilitate recruiting and manning.
 In time, the detached squadron program proved successful in attracting additional participants When the wing moved to Dobbins, only the 700th Troop Carrier Squadron was located with wing headquarters.
 The 701st, and 702d Troop Carrier Squadron were both stationed at Memphis Municipal Airport under what was called the Dispersed Squadron Concept.

 The wing began to use inactive duty training periods for Operation Swift Lift, transporting high priority cargo for the air force and Operation Ready Swap, transporting aircraft engines, between Air Materiel Command's depots.
 It was reorganized in September 1958 under the Dual Deputy model.
+(Note: Under this plan flying [and missile] squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.)
 The 445th Troop Carrier Group was inactivated, and the flying squadrons were assigned directly to the wing.
 Simultaneously, the wing was redesignated as an assault troop carrier organization and began conversion to Fairchild C-123 Providers.
 The wing initially trained with the 2589th Air Reserve Flying Center, but in 1958, the center was inactivated and some of its personnel were absorbed by the wing.
 In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician Program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and held rank as members of the reserves.